AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="score"></a>
 ### 9.5.1 Score

 A score MAY be reported.
-If a score is reported by an AU, the verb MUST be consistent with "masteryScore" (if defined for the AU in the LMS Launch Data).
+If a score is reported by an AU, the verb MUST be consistent with `masteryScore` (if defined for the AU in the LMS Launch Data).

-The "score" property of the result MAY be set in the following cmi5 defined statements:
+The `score` property of the `result` object MAY be set in the following cmi5 defined statements:

-- Passed
+- passed
-- Failed
+- failed

-cmi5 defined statements, other than "Passed" or "Failed", MUST NOT include the "score" property.
+cmi5 defined statements, other than passed or failed, MUST NOT include the `score` property.

-<ul><li><strong>scaled</strong><br>A decimal value between 0 and 1 (inclusive).</li>
+<ul><li><code>scaled</code><br>A decimal value between 0 and 1 (inclusive).</li>
-<li><strong>raw</strong><br>An integer value between the "min" and "max" properties (inclusive) of the <em><strong>score</strong></em> object.
-The AU MUST provide the "min" and "max" values for <em><strong>score</strong></em> when the "raw" value is provided.</li>
+<li><code>raw</code><br>An integer value between the <code>min</code> and <code>max</code> properties (inclusive) of the <code>score</code> object.
+The AU MUST provide the <code>min</code> and <code>max</code>  values for <code>score</code> object when the <code>raw</code> value is provided.</li>
-<li><strong>min</strong><br>An integer value indicating the minimum value for the "raw" score property.</li>
+<li><code>min</code><br>An integer value indicating the minimum value for the score in the <code>raw</code> property.</li>
-<li><strong>max</strong><br>An integer value indicating the maximum value for the "raw" score property.</li>
+<li><code>max</code><br>An integer value indicating the maximum value for the score in the <code>raw</code> property.</li>
 </ul>

 <a name="success"></a>
 ### 9.5.2 Success

-The "success" property of the result MUST be set to true for the following cmi5 defined statements:
+The `success` property of the result MUST be set to `true` for the following cmi5 defined statements:

-- Passed
+- passed
-- Waived
+- waived

-The "success" property of the result MUST be set to false for the following cmi5 defined statements:
+The `success` property of the result MUST be set to `false` for the following cmi5 defined statements:

-- Failed
+- failed

-cmi5 defined statements, other than "Passed", "Waived" or "Failed", MUST NOT include the "success" property.
+cmi5 defined statements, other than passed, waived or failed, MUST NOT include the `success` property.

 <a name="completion"></a>
 ### 9.5.3 Completion
-The "completion" property of the result MUST be set to true for the following cmi5 defined statements:
+The `completion` property of the result MUST be set to `true` for the following cmi5 defined statements:

-- Completed
+- completed
-- Waived
+- waived

-cmi5 defined statements, other than "Completed" or "Waived", MUST NOT include the "completion" property.
+cmi5 defined statements, other than completed or waived, MUST NOT include the `completion` property.

 <a name="duration"></a>
 ### 9.5.4 Duration
-The "duration" property is an ISO 8601 formatted time value required in certain statements as defined in this section.
-Other cmi5 defined statements MAY include the duration property.
+The `duration` property is an ISO 8601 formatted time value required in certain statements as defined in this section.
+Other cmi5 defined statements MAY include the `duration` property.
 <a name="au_statements_that_include_duration"></a>
 #### 9.5.4.1 AU statements that include duration
 ##### Terminated Statement
-The AU MUST include the "duration" property in "Terminated" statements.
-The AU SHOULD calculate duration for Terminated statements as the time difference between the "Initialized" statement and the "Terminated" statement.
+The AU MUST include the `duration` property in "terminated" statements.
+The AU SHOULD calculate the duration for "terminated" statements as the time difference between the "initialized" statement and the "terminated" statement.
 The AU MAY use other methods to calculate the duration based on criteria determined by the AU.
 ##### Completed Statement
-The AU MUST include the "duration" property in "Completed" statements.
-The AU SHOULD calculate duration as the time spent by the learner to achieve completion status.
+The AU MUST include the `duration` property in "completed" statements.
+The AU SHOULD calculate the duration as the time spent by the learner to achieve completion status.
 ##### Passed Statement
-The AU MUST include the "duration" property in "Passed" statements.
-The AU SHOULD calculate duration as the time spent by the learner to attempt and succeed in a judged activity of the AU.
+The AU MUST include the `duration` property in "passed" statements.
+The AU SHOULD calculate the duration as the time spent by the learner to attempt and succeed in a judged activity of the AU.
 ##### Failed Statement
-The AU MUST include the "duration" property in "Failed" statements.
-The AU SHOULD calculate duration as the time spent by the learner to attempt and fail in a judged activity of the AU.
+The AU MUST include the `duration` property in "failed" statements.
+The AU SHOULD calculate the duration as the time spent by the learner to attempt and fail in a judged activity of the AU.

 <a name="lms_statements_that_include_duration"></a>
 #### 9.5.4.2 LMS statements that include duration
 ##### Abandoned Statement
-The duration property MUST be included in "Abandoned" statements.
+The `duration` property MUST be included in "abandoned" statements.
 The LMS SHOULD use LMS specific methods (if available) to determine the duration if it has more accurate means of session time calculation than time stamp differences between statements.
-In the absence of such methods, the duration property MUST be set as the total session time, calculated as the time between the "Launched" statement and the last statement (of any kind) issued by the AU.
+In the absence of such methods, the `duration` property MUST be set as the total session time, calculated as the time between the "launched" statement and the last statement (of any kind) issued by the AU.

 <a name="result_extensions"></a>
 ### 9.5.5 Extensions